EveryoneDestroysTheWorld/design/mechanics/rounds.md

   </tbody>
 </table>

-## Here's the Kicker
+## Special rounds
-“Here’s the Kicker” is a gimmick that modifies the chosen game mode.
+Special rounds introduce a gimmick that modifies the chosen game mode.
 * Spin a wheel that will randomly give a status effect to each team’s weapons.
 (Acid, fire, freezing, etc.)